| I discovered electronics in 1963, when I was eleven,

 breathtakingly brilliant—if it worked.
 Alas, we had no way to know

 short of building a theremin ourselves and trying it.
+Another brilliant invention was Jerry's "infrasonic" microphone

 in "A Low Blow," March, 1961.
 The device resembled an aneroid